madhurimarawat/Web-Scrapper-Functions/README.md

 <p>Complete Description about the project and resources used.</p>

 --> **Embedded Links:**
-  Extracts and provides data related to embedded links within a website.<br><br>
+  Extracts and provides embedded links within a website.<br><br>

 --> **Main Website Text Data:**
   Gathers and presents the primary textual content from the main website.<br><br>

 --> **Main Website Text Data along with Embedded Links Text Data:**
-  Combines main website text data with information on embedded links.<br><br>
+  Combines main website text data with text data from embedded links.<br><br>

 --> **Complete Website Text Data:**
   Retrieves and displays the entire textual content of the website.<br><br>